touv/ezs-analytics/README.md

 ### TEEFTStopWords

-Filter the text in input, by removing stopwords in lemma
+Filter the text in input, by removing stopwords in token

 #### Parameters